 Core Benefits: What QMB Covers

 - Medicare Part A Premiums: Part A covers inpatient hospital care, skilled nursing facility care, hospice care, and some home health care.
 Most people don't pay a premium for Part A because they have worked and paid Medicare taxes for at least 10 years.
-However, for those who don't qualify for premium-free Part A, the QMB program covers the monthly premium.
+Still, for those who don't qualify for premium-free Part A, the QMB program covers the monthly premium.

 - Medicare Part B Premiums: Part B covers doctor's services, outpatient care, durable medical equipment, and many preventive services.
 The standard Part B premium changes annually.
 The QMB program covers this monthly premium for eligible beneficiaries.